Do you feel like selling never gets any easier?

 Using chatbots and virtual assistants

-When visitors of travel agencies’ websites inquire about beach vacations, the chatbots provide instant package details, check availability, and book consultations with travel agents — all that the first-line support had done in the past.
+For example, say you’re visiting a travel agency website and have a question about beach vacations.
+Chatbots provide instant package details, check availability, and book consultations with travel agents—all that the first-line support team had done in the past.

-For such purposes, you can use specialized or customized AI-powered chatbots like Chatbot or Wonderchat, as well as a more general GPT-3.5 Turbo with API and predefined inputs.
+You can use specialized or customized AI-powered chatbots like Chatbot or Wonderchat, as well as a more general GPT-5.1 with API and predefined inputs.

 Agile pricing policy